-MCR8017: Developing yourself as a Leader.
-In this module the transferable skills D5 are assessed through two written pieces of work.
+MCR8017: Developing Yourself as a Leader.
+In this module the transferable skills D5 are assessed through a written piece of work.

-MCR8019: Clinical Research Statistics.
+MCR8016 (attendance-based) or MCR8019 (e-learning): Clinical Research Statistics.
 This module assesses learning outcomes D1, D3, D5 and D6 through critical appraisal of a series of research abstracts and a short MCQ.

-MMB8004: Ageing and Health (attendance based) or MCR8020: Ageing and Health (elearning).
-In this module the intellectual skills D2, D3, D5, D6 are assessed in the written work and in the oral presentation.
+MMB8004: (attendance based) or MCR8020 (e-learning): Ageing and Health.
+In this module the intellectual skills D2, D3, D5 and D6 are assessed in the written work and in the oral presentation.
 For the e-learning module, one piece of written work takes the form of a reflective blog.